tmax818/welcome-to-learn-verified/NOTES.md

 - Ruby, Javascript, HTML and CSS
 - link to video is broken on site.
-- The most important thing we're going to teach you is how to learn.
+- The most important thing we're going to teach you is how to learn.a